lana-20/mobile-testing-interview-questions/README.md

 ![image](https://user-images.githubusercontent.com/70295997/209901211-84dc2943-27fa-49c3-a6c5-487e28a20ff9.png)
 ![image](https://user-images.githubusercontent.com/70295997/209901316-d1a194f4-ce69-4150-a7e9-b35097f6856b.png)

-## List top favorite mobile testing and debugging tools
-Review the comprehensive answer in this [repo](https://github.com/lana-20/mobile-testing-debugging-tools).

 ## If you have several Android devices (virtual emulators and/or physical phones) connected to your machine, how do you install an application?

 If you have multiple devices available but only one is an emulator, use the <code>-e</code> option to send commands to the emulator.
 If there are multiple devices but only one hardware device attached, use the <code>-d</code> option to send commands to the hardware device.